yaritaft/minesweeper_tsed/README.md

 - Typescript
 - Prettier

-### Security Concerns
+### Security Concerns and Improvements to be done

-JWT and sessions must be implemented to improve the authentications.
+- JWT and sessions must be implemented to improve the authentications.
 Also cognito would be useful to avoid storing the password in the database.
-To improve the basic Security applied, the password field has a base64 encoded password + salt.
+To improve the basic Security applied, the password field has a base64 encoded userid+salt+password.
 The salt is also stored in the database on the user record.
+- Token expiration also can be applied by using cognito.
+- JSON validators may be applied to validate proper data input.
+AJV or Yup may be good choices.
+- Frontend

 ### Exercise